keeinlev/health-tech-demo/README.md

 This is a project I've been working on during my 1B Co-op Term at SEEEG Data Inc.
 It's a Django-based web service that aids in facilitating patient-doctor connections and appointment scheduling.
 This app uses built-in Django authentication with a custom User Model, as well as Microsoft Graph and MSAL to connect to users' MS accounts and create Calendar events.
-Other main dependencies are Twilio for SMS sending, APScheduler for recurring tasks, MS Azure for Web App Hosting and Static File Blob Storage, and AWS for Database Storage and Connection.
+Other main dependencies are SignalWire for SMS sending, APScheduler for recurring tasks, MS Azure for Web App Hosting and Static File Blob Storage, and AWS for Database Storage and Connection.

 As of now, the demo version of this app is hosted on Azure App Services and uses an AWS RDS PostgreSQL database (I know, poor practice to use two different cloud services, but they're hosted in the same region and AWS gave a 12 month free option, okay?)